ClusterHQ/flocker/docs/docker-integration/cloudformation.rst

 Next steps
 ----------
+..
+TODO: make Try a tutorial link to the list of tutorials as soon as we have more than one

-:ref:`Try a tutorial <docker-tutorials>` to kick the tyres on your Flocker cluster with Docker Swarm!
+:ref:`Try a tutorial <tutorial-swarm-compose>` to kick the tyres on your Flocker cluster with Docker Swarm!